gpaulissen/blog/_drafts/plsql-code-checker.md

 the same variable v and USAGE_CONTEXT_ID u.
 References in other procedures are thus not taken into account.

+Please note that this check is never performed for a package (or object type) specification.

 ### Variables that are referenced but never assigned a value (before that reference)

 If there is no assignment between the declaration and the first reference then such a variable falls into this category.

+Please note that this check is never performed for a package (or object type) specification.

 ### Variables that are assigned a value but never used (after that assignment)